 Studying a language at GCSE level is exciting and interesting!
 In the multi-cultural world in which we live it makes sense to study a second European language.
-Many employers value a language qualification as well as the transferable skills that are naturally developed through language learning, such as listening, speaking and problem-solving skills.
+Many employers value a language qualification as well as the transferable skills that are naturally developed through language learning, such as listening, speaking and problem-solving skills as well as working with others and appreciating different cultures and traditions.